Your Cart is Empty

 Cracked and damaged nipples can lead to infections in the breast.
 If you experience pain while feeding that you haven’t before or the pain lasts for up to an hour after every feed you might have a thrush infection.
 This can also cause an infection in your baby’s mouth.
 Before starting the treatment other causes for pain are ruled out.
 Therefore, if you think you and your baby have a thrush infection, you should talk to your pediatrician.

 A whole different breastfeeding problem can be painful engorgement.
 Your breasts oversupply on milk and might feel hard, tight, and painful.
 This issue is common in the early days when you and your baby are still getting used to one another.
 Your milk supply is likely to adapt to your baby’s needs after some time.
-However, if the problem remains, try feeding your baby before it is very hungry, then your baby should suck more gently, which stimulates your breasts less and leads to a lighter flow.
+However, if the problem remains, try feeding your baby before they get very hungry, then your baby should suck more gently, which stimulates your breasts less and leads to a lighter flow.

 The overall rule: be confident!
 Most of the time, this breastfeeding problem occurs among new moms.
 Neither you, nor the baby knows what they are doing, but will do so along the way.
 Trust in your ability and educate yourself on how to hold your baby right during feeding time, getting into the right position yourself, and making sure your baby is able to properly take the nipple in their mouth.
 A lactation expert can help if correction is required.
-And don’t forget: it’s never a shame to ask for help!
+And don’t forget: it’s never shameful to ask for help!

 If breast engorgement continues, it can lead to blocked milk ducts.
 To relieve the affected breast you can place your baby’s chin pointing towards the lump so they can feed from that part of the breast.
 Mastitis happens when a blocked milk duct is not relieved.
 It’s important to keep breastfeeding to unblock the duct, especially with the affected breast.
-Massaging it out and adding heat can help you with relief.
+Massaging it out and adding heat may also help you with relief.

 These are some of the most common breastfeeding problems.
 Have you come across any of them?